peshkov3/geekbrains/README.md

-# geekbrains
+# Geekbrains

-## Homeworks for the JS geekbrains's cources
+Homeworks for the JS Geekbrains's cources